 Family and friends are already under a lot of strain and pressure following the death of a loved one.
 The responsibility dealing with the legal process can often be too much which can lead to the estate not being dealt with at all.
 All too often I have family calling me years after a death saying that they couldn’t face dealing with probate any earlier!
 A professional executor will relieve the family and friends of the burden of dealing with the legal process.

-Prevents a Will with no executor
+Preventing a Will with no executor

 If an executor appointed in your Will dies before you but you forget to change our Will, your estate will be left without an executor!
 This leads to problems and delays in administering your estate.
 Appointing a firm to act as a professional executor means that this will never happen as there will always be someone able to step into the role of executor.

 Very often I am asked how much will it cost for my firm to act as a professional executor.
-The answer is that we don’t change anything extra for being a professional executor.
+The answer is that we don’t change anything extra for being one.
 We charge for the work we do which is the same charge as a family member or friend being appointed as an executor but then asking us to handle the estate on their behalf (because they can’t handle it themselves).
 The added benefit is that we know what we are doing so we can just get on with it!
 You and your loved ones can rest assured that the estate will be dealt with correctly and efficiently.
 It can be more economical for a professional executor to deal with your estate than a family member or friend who then instructs a solicitor to help them.

 It is clear that there are many benefits to using a professional executor and it is nothing to be scared of.
 Your family or friends won’t be offended that you haven’t chosen them and instead they may be relieved that they don’t have to do all the work themselves!